Ebenezer Moses Debrah

-Ebenezer Moses Debrah is a retired Ghanaian diplomat.
-He served as Ghana's ambassador to Ethiopia the United States of America, and Ghana's High Commissioner to the United Kingdom and Australia from 1963 to 1980.
+Ebenezer Moses Debrah (9 July 1928 – 23 May 2023) was a Ghanaian diplomat.
+He served as Ghana's ambassador to Ethiopia, the United States of America, and Ghana's High Commissioner to the United Kingdom and Australia from 1963 to 1980.
+He was also cabinet secretary and head of the civil service from 1973 to 1976.

 Early life and education

 Debrah was born on 9 July 1928 at Koforidua in the Eastern Region of Ghana (then Gold Coast).
 He had his secondary education at Mfantsipim School and Achimota School where he obtained his Cambridge School Leaving Certificate in 1950.
 After a short spell of teaching at Abuakwa State College, he enrolled at the University College of the Gold Coast (now the University of Ghana) in 1951, where he was awarded his Bachelor of Arts degree in history in 1954.
 In 1955 he studied at the London School of Economics and Political Science.

 Career

 Following his studies at the University College of the Gold Coast, Debrah joined the Gold Coast Civil Service as an Assistant Publications Officer in the Information Services Department.
 He was a member of the first selected officers that formed the nucleus of the foreign cadet who were trained abroad to steer Ghana's Foreign Missions when Ghana attained independence.
 After his studies at the London School of Economics, he served as an Assistant to the Secretary of the Ministry of Defence and External Affairs.
 Following Ghana's independence, Debrah was posted to the Ghana Embassy in Monrovia, Liberia as its first Secretary.
 In 1959, he served in that same capacity in the Embassy of Ghana in Cairo, Egypt (then the United Arab Republic).
 A year later, he worked as a Counselor at the Embassy of Ghana in Washington, D.C., U.S.A.
 In 1962, he returned to Ghana to serve as the Director in Charge of Asia and Middle East Affairs at the Ministry of Foreign Affairs.